Skip to content

 1. Click New data task on the left.

-2. Keep the built-in DuckDB demo data source.
+2. Select the built-in DTC Growth Review data source.

 3. Select Server default or your configured model next to the input box.